ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/Archipelago/advanced_settings_en.md

 * `requires` is set to require release version 0.2.0 or higher.
 * `accesibility` is set to `none` which will set this seed to beatable only meaning some locations and items may be completely inaccessible but the seed will still be completable.
-* `progression_balancing` is set on meaning we will likely receive important items earlier increasing the chance of having things to do.
+* `progression_balancing` is set on, giving it the default value, meaning we will likely receive important items earlier increasing the chance of having things to do.
 * `A Link to the Past` defines a location for us to nest all the game options we would like to use for our game `A Link to the Past`.
 * `smallkey_shuffle` is an option for A Link to the Past which determines how dungeon small keys are shuffled.
 In this